3D Mapping Software | GIS & Projection Mapping | Autodesk

-3D mapping technology uses machine vision to aid in profiling objects in three dimensions to map them in the real world, providing the latest technical methods for visualisation and information acquisition.
-3D mapping requires the profiling of objects in three dimensions to map those objects in the real world.
-You can also create 3D effects by detecting the light field using active 3D imaging techniques and other plenoptic methods.
+3D mapping technology uses machine vision to aid in profiling objects in three dimensions to map them in the real world, providing the latest technical methods for visualization and information acquisition.
+3D mapping requires the profiling of objects in three dimensions to map those objects in the real-world.
+You can also create 3D effects by detecting the light field using active 3D imaging techniques, and other plenoptic methods.

 GIS mapping is the process of inputting data layers into GIS software to produce a map, providing users with legible information that raw data can’t display on its own.
 GIS mapping transforms data into visual maps, making it the most effective way to display geographical data.

-Drone mapping is the process of acquiring multiple aerial images and then stitching them together digitally with specialised software, creating a larger and more accurate composite image.
-The practice of drone mapping is called photogrammetry (US site) and is used in fields such as topographic mapping, architecture, engineering, manufacturing, quality control and more.
+Drone mapping is the process of acquiring multiple aerial images and then stitching them together digitally with specialized software, creating a larger and more accurate composite image.
+The practice of drone mapping is called photogrammetry, and is used in fields such as topographic mapping, architecture, engineering, manufacturing, quality control, and more.

-A new collaboration between Autodesk and Esri intends to put GIS and BIM at the centre of projects, driving smarter decisions, optimised designs, accelerated project approvals, reduced costs, smarter cities and resilient infrastructure.
+A new collaboration between Autodesk and Esri intends to put GIS and BIM at the center of projects, driving smarter decisions, optimized designs, accelerated project approvals, reduced costs, smarter cities, and resilient infrastructure.

 ANDREI VISUALS

-Using 3D modelling features in AutoCAD, Andrei Visuals creates stunning 3D artwork and projection mapping for interactive media events.
+Using 3D modeling features in AutoCAD, Andrei Visuals creates stunning 3D artwork and projection mapping for interactive media events.

 BUREAU OF RECLAMATION

-Reality capture and 3D modelling are helping this US government agency manage and protect the Glen Canyon Dam for generations to come.
+Reality capture and 3D modeling are helping this US government agency manage and protect the Glen Canyon Dam for generations to come.

 THOMAS AND HUTTON